pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -n, --namespace NAMESPACE       Add a namespace to the search scope.
 May be specified multiple times.
 Default: Search in all namespaces of the server.

       -s, --sort                      Sort by namespace.
-Default is to sort by classname --association / --no-association
+Default is to sort by classname or bycount if --summary set.
+      --summary                       Display only a summary count of classes per namespace --association / --no-association
                                       Filter the returned classes to return only indication classes (--association) or classes that are not associations(--no-association).
 If the option is not defined no